Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 ### `site:add`

 Adds a new site to track.
+If a site with the same name already exists, no site is added.

 ### `site:delete`